 Property and equipment held under capital leases and leasehold improvements are amortized using the straight line method over the shorter of the lease term or estimated useful life of the asset.
-Amortization of assets held under capital leases is included in depreciation expense, when applicable.

-(h) Catalog Costs
+(g) Catalog Costs

 Significant costs of product catalog design, development and production are capitalized and amortized over the expected useful life of the catalog (usually one to three years).